muldjord/occurity/docs/JOBS.md

 * Example 1: `rmpath:%HOME%/occurity/optotypes`
 * Example 2: `rmpath:/tmp/tempdir`

-#### aptinstall:PACKAGE1;PACKAGE2;...
-In some cases it can be necessary to install further packages using the `sudo apt-get install` command.
-This command allows just that.
-Be aware that in order for this command to work, you need to do the following.

-To allow the use of the `apt` commands, it is necessary to let the user running Occurity run these commands without having to provide a password.
-Go [here](../README.md#etcsudoersdpi-optional) to read more.

-Note! `sudo apt-get update` will automatically be run before installing any new packages.

-* Example 1: `aptinstall:qtmultimedia5-dev;libqt5multimedia5-plugins`

-#### aptremove:PACKAGE1;PACKAGE2;...
-In some cases it can be necessary to remove packages using the `sudo apt-get remove` command.
-This command allows just that.
-Be aware that in order for this command to work, you need to do the following.

-To allow the use of the `apt` commands, it is necessary to let the user running Occurity run these commands without having to provide a password.
-Go [here](../README.md#etcsudoersdpi-optional) to read more.

-Note! `sudo apt-get update` will automatically be run before removing any packages.

-* Example 1: `aptremove:gstreamer1.0-plugins-bad`

 #### reboot:force|ask
 Reboots the computer. `force` will restart without asking the user. `ask` will allow the user to cancel the reboot through a dialog.